azriel91/rust_dx/src/slides.md

 **Sentinel values**

-1. ✅ Indicate error to caller
+1. ✅ Communicate success/failure

 **Exceptions**

-2. ✅ Compile time feedback for success/failure paths
+2. ✅ Compile time feedback
 3. ☑️ Unambiguous code paths

 **Can we have**

-4. ❔ Low effort to define error types
+4. ❔ Low effort to define errors
-5. ❔ Visibility where errors are propagated from
+5. ❔ Show where errors come from

 #### Notes